 Risks and Challenges

-One thing investors should bear in mind is to be ready to face China’s fluctuating real estate market in order to develop their business operation.
+One thing investors should bear in mind is to be ready to face China’s fluctuating real estate market in order to develop their business operations.
 While most restaurants in global cities like New York City and London operate on at least 10-year leases, leases for food and beverage operations in China are often five-year leases, some even just three years.

 In addition, owners in top-tier cities like Shanghai pay a much larger percentage of their profits on business leasing than they would in other parts of the world.
 In a survey on restaurant leasing fees conducted by SmartShanghai, it was found that paying 15% of restaurant earnings on rent is the norm, with most restaurant owners paying between 10% and 20% on leasing.